Oneworld Global Business Services

 1. Utility models, intellectual property assets which provide protection to plants and genetic material, orphan drug designations and patent extensions.

-Qualifying Assets do not include trade names, brands, trademarks, image rights and other intellectual property used for the marketing of goods and services.
+QA do not include trade names, brands, trademarks, image rights and other intellectual property used for the marketing of goods and services.

 How to calculate Qualifying Profits (QP)?